History of elephants in Vietnam and Dak Lak

 A Mahut or mahout is an elephant’s handler or rather a keeper.
 They often start their career as young boys and live their lives alongside elephants.

 We are unsure if the mahouts in Yok Don National Park are the elephants’ owners from before.
 They might be employed as handlers when an elephant arrives at the park.
-However, we know for at least one living with his elephant for the last 30+ years.
+However, we know of at least one living with his elephant for the last 30+ years.

 Hence, the mahouts join the elephants in the national park’s ethical elephant experience tours.
 They most likely get paid well enough to be worth it for them, as that is their main livelihood.
 Hopefully, more tourists will choose the ethical experience and increase elephant owners’ willingness to give up their elephants.
 However, often it’s a costly business and involves thousands of dollars.